ncatlab/nlab-content/pages/1/0/0/0/1/content.md

   or directly on [github.com/ncatlab/nlab/issues](https://github.com/ncatlab/nlab/issues).

-Please do not try to contact the technical team on matters that are not purely technical: Policy decisions are made by the active nLab community.
+Please do not try to contact the technical team on matters that are not purely technical: Policy decisions are made by the active nLab community or, if all fails, by the [Steering Committee](#SteeringCommitte).

+\linebreak

+## Steering Committee
+ {#SteeringCommitte}

+The $n$Lab is a community undertaking.
+But for all matters that do require that the $n$Lab is represented to the outside by  an official decision-taking body, we have the [[nlabmeta:steering committee|steering committee]]. _Nobody "is in charge of the $n$Lab"._ But the steering committee is the closest approximation to a body being in charge that we have.

 category: meta